SerenTera/tera-notifier/README.md

 	path=require('path')		//Only if you intend to have custom icon

 module.exports = function myMod(dispatch) {
-let notifier = new Notifier(dispatch)	//Important
+let notifier = Notifier(dispatch)	//Important

 notifier.notify({
 		title: 'Tera notify',
 		message: 'Party message:VHHM>H/D Leader:xaxaxa(3/5)',
-		icon: path.join(__dirname,'tera.png'), //optional and use absolute path.
+		icon: path.join(__dirname,'tera.png'), //Optional.
+Use absolute path.
 If not used, there will be a default tera logo. wait:false, //False= do not wait for response, time out on its own.
 True= stay around until 'remove' property is called or user closes it. sound:'Notification.IM', //Or use true for default sound.
-Or use false for silence. id:1, //useful to remove the previous notifcation when you code.
+Or use false for silence. id:1, //Useful to remove the previous notifcation when you code.
 Refer to this id when you call 'remove' property })
 }
   ```